nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all contacts.
-2. CONNECTIONS display all contacts.
+2. CONNECTIONS displays all contacts.

     Use case ends.